Taxstra Logo

 Top Tax Deductions for STR Hosts

 Running a short-term rental is a business, and you should claim every legitimate business expense.
-Here is a comprehensive list of deductions you shouldn't miss:
+Here is a comprehensive list of deductions you should not miss:

 Property Expenses